mtytel/cursynth/README.md

 * c - erase midi learn

 ### Requirements:
-* OS: Mac OSX or Linux.
+* OS: Mac OSX or Linux
 * Terminal: a color enabled terminal with minimum 120x44 ascii characters
-* If you want key up events, you have to use a MIDI keyboard.
+* If you want key up events, you have to use a MIDI keyboard

 ### TODO:
 * More modulation sources and destinations
-* Routable Envelopes.
+* Routable Envelopes
-* On startup select audio output device.
+* On startup select audio output device
-* On startup select MIDI input device.
+* On startup select MIDI input device
 * Lot's more...

 Questions?
 Feature requests?
 Bugs? email littleioaudio@gmail.com